cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 ![Layers](./index/layers.png)

 - Layers allows the camera to render part of the scene and let the light illuminate part of the scene.
-It is also possible to deal with whether objects collide through Layers during ray inspection.
 - You can customize 0 to 19 Layers, and the original settings will be deleted when you clear the input box.
 - The last 12 Layers are built-in in the engine and cannot be modified.
-- The positions currently used are: when editing the node node, the Layer property on the inspector panel; when editing the Camera node, the Visibility property.
+- The layers of node matches the visibility option of the camera, the camera can only see nodes whose layer is included in the camera's visibility.

 ![Layers-node](./index/layers-node.png)

 ![Layers-camera](./index/layers-camera.png)

+For more instructions, please refer to [Camera Component introduction](./../components/camera-component.md);

 ## Physics